 Research into robotics technologies, intelligent sensors and AI to realise user-centred innovative healthcare solutions that improve Quality of Life, Health and Well-being.

 We have been working in the area of assistive robotics since 2009 and the REACH group was formalised in 2016 and, since then, has developed rapidly in terms of size, experience, and reputation.

-Underpinning these systems, our research covers the foundational areas of machine learning and AI, data fusion, human-robot interaction, machine vision, safety and ethics.
+Underpinning these systems, our research covers the foundational areas of machine learning and Artificial Intelligence, data fusion, human-robot interaction, machine vision, safety and ethics.

-To realise the “Living Lab” approach in pursuing research on the design, development of assistive robotics that can be deployed in care scenarios and people’s homes, we work as part of multi-disciplinary teams of engineers, psychologists and health care experts and end-users.
-This provides our researchers the opportunity to validate concepts and trial users’ actual experience of technology and impact on care pathways and roles.
+To realise the REACH approach in pursuing research on the design and development of assistive technologies that can be deployed in care scenarios and people’s homes, we work as part of multi-disciplinary teams of engineers, psychologists and health care experts and end-users.
+This provides our researchers with the opportunity to validate concepts and trial users’ actual experience of technology and impact on care pathways and roles.
 One of the studios is a certified European Robotics League testbed for service robotics benchmarking, evaluating realistic healthcare scenarios, and envisioning future concepts.